-A simple Google Trends search for the keyword “female solo travel” will tell you that there’s a significant increase in the interest of women going out alone over last five years.
-At the beginning of 2017, the numbers peaked to over 100,000,000 searches.
-A separate study by Visa showed that one in five women has traveled solo for work or play; millennials make up a majority of the group.
+A simple Google Trends search for the keyword “female solo travel” will tell you that there’s a significant increase in women’s interest going out alone over the last five years.
+At the beginning of 2017, the numbers peaked at over 100,000,000 searches.
+A separate study by Visa showed that one in five women has traveled solo for work or play; millennials make up most of the group.

 According to data by Pinterest, there’s also a significant increase in women pinning solo travel ideas.

 Businesses are getting on board, too, with a recent boom in women-only travel companies.

 So what’s behind the trend?
 Women are becoming more adventurous and independent and have more money than they used to.
 Many are also searching for meaningful adventure, forgoing stuff like staycations and spa holidays.